Comme Ils Disent

 As They Say

-I live alone with mom
+I live alone, just with my mom

 In a very old apartment